The Leafed Induced Subtree in chordal and bounded treewidth graphs: Chordal graphs

-We now proceed to the description of a dynamic programming algorithm that proceed the nice tree decomposition of the input graph.
+We now proceed to the description of a dynamic programming algorithm that processes the nice tree decomposition of the input graph.
 Let $(G,v_0,\aaa,\bbb)$ be an instance of \textsc{Restricted Leafed Induced Subtree} such that $G$ is chordal and let $((T,\mathcal{X}), r, \mathcal{G})$ be a nice tree decomposition such that for each $t \in V(T)$, $X_t$ induces a clique in $G$.

-Note that the algorithm described in this section can be describe using a nice tree decomposition that does not use the introduce edge nodes.
-We choose to keep them as they will be of usage in Section~\ref{sec:complexe} and we do not want to provide multiple definitions of the nice tree decomposition.
-Nevertheless, in this section, we will consider that all the edges are present when introducing a vertex and we will do nothing when computing the table of an introduce edge node.
+Without loss of generality, up to a transformation that increases the size of $T$ by $O(n)$ and that can be done in linear time, we can assume that $((T,\mathcal{X}), r, \mathcal{G})$ is such that $X_{r'} = \{v_0\}$ where $r'$ is the only child of $r$.